 Think big here.
 If you have a roll of paper or even a great big sketchbook go get it now.
-Any size paper can work but it is fun to have plenty of room to spread out.
+Any size paper can work but it is fun to have plenty of room to spread out for this shadow drawing for kids.
 Besides paper all you need is a pencil, some great natural light, and a hard surface to draw on.

-Encourage your student to play around with their composition.
+Encourage your student to play around with their shadow art composition.
 If the weather cooperates head outside in search of beautiful sunshine and interesting shapes.
-Kids will need to have a sturdy place to draw so help them think about finding shapes that fall on a cement pad or a table or bring a drawing board with you.
+Kids will need to have a sturdy, flat surface on which to draw so help them think about finding shapes that fall on a cement pad or a table or bring a drawing board with you.

 Shadow drawing seems easy.
 It’s not.
 Shadows move and change.
 They overlap and make odd shapes that don’t seem reflect the actual object.
 That’s part of the fun but can be frustrating, especially if you have a perfectionist on your hands.
 The awesome part of this can be a quick exercise that can be done over and over in just a few minutes.
 I don’t mind the idea of doing these exercises quickly because I think it takes the pressure off of your artist to be perfect and brings some spontaneity.